 To enhance my growth and learning, I continue to attend in-depth hula workshops in Sacramento and Hawai`i, such as the E Pili Kakou, and the Waikiki Hula Conferences.
 Most importantly, I have been Loea Kawaikapuokalani Hewett's haumana since 2008 and have `uniki'd under him at Kahalelehua in Ola`a Hawai`i.

-Now that I’m in my sixth decade of life, it's my turn to share the culture that I have been fortunate to have been a part of, from birth to present.
+Now that I’m in my seventh decade of life, it's my turn to share the culture that I have been fortunate to have been a part of, from birth to present.
 I have been sent this wonderful opportunity to share what I've learned through the Ohana Dance Group hula halau.

 In my hula journey, I have been blessed to be able to study under Loea Kawaikapuokalani Hewett.
 Training has been challenging, and there has been an amazing amount of cultural, intellectual, and spiritual growth occurring.
 Many have benefited from the teachings I have shared with them, a small part of my effort to assist in the preservation of Hawai`i's culture.